Culture and Heritage

 Come and explore the new Visitor Hub and reconnect with the fascinating story of the oldest European farm in Western Australia, established even before the Swan River Colony.

 Long before European settlement, Barmup was a meeting place for Menang Aboriginal people.
-In 1826 a government farm was established near the watercourse, which fed the fledgling settlement.
-The Government Resident Sir Richard Spencer later purchased it and in the 1890s by Francis and Maude Bird.
+In 1826 a Government farm was established near the watercourse, which fed the fledgling settlement.
+The Government Resident Sir Richard Spencer later purchased in the 1890s.

 When it was built, Strawberry Hill was home to many, but the house itself has only had two owners.
 It was the first property managed by the National Trust in Western Australia.
 With the new Visitor Hub launch, you can now experience this site in so many new ways.